-The PCAL6416A is a 16-bit general purpose I/O expander that provides remote I/O expansion for most microcontroller families via the I2C-bus interface.
+The PCAL6416A is a 16-bit general purpose I/O expander that provides remote I/O expansion for many microcontroller families via the I2C-bus interface.

 NXP® I/O expanders provide a simple solution when additional I/Os are needed while keeping interconnections to a minimum, for example, in battery-powered mobile applications for interfacing to sensors, push buttons, keypad, etc. In addition to providing a flexible set of GPIOs, it simplifies interconnection of a processor running at one voltage level to I/O devices operating at a different (usually higher) voltage level.
 The PCAL6416A has built-in level shifting feature that makes these devices extremely flexible in mixed signal environments where communication between incompatible I/O voltages is required.
 Its wide VDD range of 1.65 V to 5.5 V on the dual power rail allows seamless communications with next-generation low voltage microprocessors and microcontrollers on the interface side (SDA/SCL) and peripherals at a higher voltage on the port side.

 There are two supply voltages for PCAL6416A: VDD(I²C-bus) and VDD(P).
 VDD(I²C-bus)

 provides the supply voltage for the interface at the controller side (for example, a

 microcontroller) and the VDD(P) provides the supply for core circuits and Port P. The